OAS

 Produced By: Allison Taylor-Kniffen

-Click on the image above to download the lesson.
-This lesson will open in a Google Drive folder instead of a zipped file.
+Click on the image above to open the lesson.
+It will open in the Google drive.

 Description: In this lesson, students will explore conservation careers, particularly those available in Oklahoma.
 Students will identify potential careers of interest, research the education and experience requirements, and will learn how to compose a resumé and cover letter.